 In the email world, SMTP, POP3, and IMAP are critical components.
 Each protocol, each designed with a specific goal in mind, orchestrates a seamless behind-the-scenes performance every time you press "Send."
 While they may appear to be the same, their pre-programmed goals ensure that your message navigates the digital landscape to its destination.

 And here's where the plot thickens.
 These email protocols don't work alone; they team up with other critical factors to prevent email from going to spam.
 Think of them as a well-rehearsed ensemble, harmonizing to take your mailing process to new heights.
-With this guide and a professional email deliverability checker in hand, you can become a step closer to email reputation excellence.
+With this guide and a professional email deliverability tester in hand, you can become a step closer to email reputation excellence.

 But wait, there's more!
 If you find yourself grappling with lingering questions, fear not.
 Our team at Folderly is just a click away, ready to assist you in your quest for email excellence.
 Together, let's create an email experience that's music to your recipients' ears.